Skip to content

 Ages 8-10 (Upper Elementary)

 Developmental stage: Logical thinking, understanding abstract concepts, developing preferences.
 What they need: Deeper understanding of worship, personal expression.
-How to teach: (1) Study worship in SCRIPTURE: David dancing (2 Samuel 6), Psalms of praise, heaven's worship (Revelation 4-5), (2) Multiple worship STYLES: Sing hymns, contemporary songs, quiet meditation, loud celebration—show variety, (3) Worship through SERVICE: 'When we serve others, we're worshiping God (Romans 12:1),' (4) Personal worship: Encourage private time praising God (journaling, singing alone), (5) Discuss: Why do we worship?
+How to teach: (1) Study worship in SCRIPTURE: David dancing (2 Samuel 6), Psalms of praise, heaven's worship (Revelation 4-5), (2) Multiple worship STYLES: Sing hymns, contemporary songs, quiet meditation, loud celebration, to show variety, (3) Worship through SERVICE: 'When we serve others, we're worshiping God (Romans 12:1),' (4) Personal worship: Encourage private time praising God (journaling, singing alone), (5) Discuss: Why do we worship?
 What makes God worthy?
 They're learning: Worship = MORE than music, it's lifestyle.

 4